siddhantsatpute/REST-API-CRUD-PHP/README.md

 ## **Author - Siddhant Satpute**

 Hello friends I'm Siddhant Satpute.
-Here I'm sharing how to create or develop the REST API in PHP, which can helps begginers to learn the basics of REST framework.
+Here I'm sharing how to create or develop the REST API in PHP, which can helps beginners to learn the basics of REST framework.
 Now a days many mobile app developer using this framework to develop their apps.
 Some of them using basic CRUD operations only.

 # **ABOUT :-**